 Another user — a coding student — reports, “I’m a coding student and I couldn’t afford Encoder Pro so I was excited to see this one directly from AAPC.
 It’s helping me learn faster about what is included or excluded in each code.
 I can see it all in one place quickly from all the books on the search tool.”
 This is likely true, as the AACP ICD-10 search code tool might help students familiarize themselves with the new ICD-10 codes.
 This does not, however, make the program ideal for practices.

 We recommend looking far and wide before you choose an ICD-10 search tool.
-At PracticeSuite, we don’t just offer a free trial — we offer a free edition.
+At PracticeSuite, we don’t just offer a free version — we offer a free edition.
 That means you can test-drive our program as long as you want before upgrading.
 Compare plans and pricing to learn more about what we offer.